 - Promoting the role of international education in contributing to global understanding and human development.

 The organisation's main activities in pursuit of these aims include policy, research and advocacy work in International Education and the provision of training and information services, including mediation and advice to students in difficulty.
+ICOS is fully independent in this core work, for which we raise our own funds rather than receiving state funding.

 Throughout its history, ICOS has also been invited to provide practical and administrative support to a number of study fellowship programmes bringing international students to Ireland.
 In particular, ICOS has played a long-standing role in managing aspects of the Irish Aid Fellowship Programme on behalf of the Department of Foreign Affairs and Trade.
 Such work has complemented and been enhanced by ICOS' on-going dedication to its original mission to promote the rights and welfare of all international students who choose Ireland as a study destination and to support staff in colleges who work with international students.